selvarajChinnasamy/Angular_Book-App/README.md

 Stpes to run this code in your system

            1.download this code
-           2.cmd move to root folder
+           2.in cmd  move to project folder
-           3.Install all dependency using cmd npm install 4.complie the code using npm run start 5.the project will run on the port http://localhost:4000
+           3.Install all dependency using cmd- npm install 4.complie the code using npm run start 5.the project will run on the port http://localhost:4000